dip-proto/bigbunny/doc/introduction.md

 The sweet spot is session data that matters for minutes to days, where you need consistency guarantees stronger than a cache but don't want the latency of a database roundtrip.

-## The Problem

-Modern edge platforms offer various storage solutions, but they each come with significant trade-offs that leave a gap in the middle.
-On one end, you have key-value stores that provide durability and global distribution, but they're limited to about one write per second per key.
-That's fine for configuration data that rarely changes, but it falls apart when you need to track hundreds of updates per second for things like API quotas or shopping cart modifications.

-On the other end of the spectrum, caches are fast, but they offer no consistency guarantees.
-When two requests try to update the same data simultaneously, one update can silently overwrite the other.
-There's also no protection against data loss from cache eviction.
-For session data that needs to be modified frequently and reliably, caches simply aren't enough.

-Traditional databases solve the consistency problem, but they're too slow for edge use cases.
-When you're running code at the edge to minimize latency for end users, the last thing you want is to add tens or hundreds of milliseconds reaching back to a centralized database for every session read or write.

-This gap has real consequences.
-One customer needed accurate rate limiting counters at the edge and ended up using a competitor's platform specifically for this feature.
-Other customers want to track user behavior in real-time or maintain shopping cart state with high update frequencies.
-They need something faster than a database, more consistent than a cache, and more capable than existing key-value stores.

-### What customers actually need

-Consider a content delivery platform enforcing API quotas at the edge.
-They sell plans that include a certain number of API requests per month, and they need to track usage accurately as requests come in.
-Every non-cached request needs to increment a counter, and that counter needs to be consistent.
-If two edge workers both try to increment the counter at the same time, neither update can be lost.

-A cache won't work because cache evictions would lose count data.
-A traditional key-value store works but hits the write rate limit almost immediately.
-What they need is something in between: fast enough for edge deployment, consistent enough to prevent lost updates, but without the durability requirements of a database.

-Another common pattern we see is shopping cart state.
-Users add items to their cart throughout a session, requiring frequent updates.
-Each cart modification needs to be consistent (you can't lose cart items due to a race condition), but the data doesn't need to survive a datacenter outage.
-If a user's session data disappears after a few hours, they'll just start over.
-The important thing is that while the session exists, the data is fast, consistent, and survives individual host failures.

-Big Bunny was built specifically for these use cases.

-## The Problem

-Modern edge computing platforms face a frustrating gap in their storage offerings.
-If you look at what's available today, you'll find key-value stores that are durable and globally distributed but limited to about one write per second per key.
-You'll find caches that are fast but inconsistent, with no real guarantees against losing your data or serving stale reads.
-And you'll find databases that are persistent and reliable, but far too slow for edge use cases that need hundreds of writes per second with millisecond latency.

-This gap leaves several important use cases struggling to find a home.
-Consider rate limiting at the edge.
-You need a counter that updates hundreds of times per second with perfect accuracy.
-A key-value store is too slow.
-A cache might lose your count.
-A database is too far away.

-Or think about session state for a shopping cart.
-You need fast reads and writes, consistency so you don't lose items, and you need it to live for hours or days, not just seconds.
-A cache might evict your data, a database adds too much latency, and existing solutions force you to choose between speed and correctness.

-This is the gap that Big Bunny fills.
-It gives you the speed of a cache with the consistency of a database, while accepting that your data doesn't need to live forever.
-Session data is ephemeral by nature, and Big Bunny embraces this reality rather than fighting it.

-## The Solution

-Big Bunny provides fast, consistent, replicated storage that sits right where you need it: at the edge, in memory, with automatic failover if a host goes down.
-Think of it as a specialized tool for a specific job.
-You wouldn't use a hammer to drive a screw, and you shouldn't use a global database for temporary session counters.

-The core insight is that session storage has different requirements than persistent storage.
-Sessions are temporary, updates are frequent, and consistency matters more than durability.
-Big Bunny is built around these truths.
-It keeps your data in RAM for microsecond-level access times, replicates it to a second node for failover, and gives you a simple lock-based API that prevents race conditions without requiring you to understand CRDTs or operational transforms.

-When you create a store in Big Bunny, you get back an encrypted identifier.
-This isn't just security theater.
-The encryption means that clients can't see where their data lives or how it's routed, and more importantly, it prevents customers from accessing each other's stores.
-Every store belongs to exactly one customer, enforced cryptographically, not just by application logic.

-The replication happens asynchronously, which means your writes return immediately without waiting for network round trips.
-This is a deliberate trade-off: you get low latency at the cost of potentially losing recent writes if both replicas fail simultaneously.
-For session storage, this is usually the right choice.
-Nobody wants their shopping cart update to take 50 milliseconds when it could take 100 microseconds.

-Failover is automatic.
-If the primary node goes down, the secondary detects this within about four seconds and promotes itself.
-Your application just retries the request and everything works.
-No manual intervention, no operator on call at 3 AM.
-The system is designed to handle the most common failure mode (single host failure) gracefully and automatically.

 ## What Makes This Different

 Big Bunny doesn't try to be everything to everyone.
 It's not a database replacement.
 It's not a cache.
 It's not a message queue.
 It's a session store, and it's really good at being a session store.